pmem/pmdk/manpages/linux/master/libpmempool/pmempool_check_init.3.md

 ```

 The check will process a *pool* of type **PMEMPOOL_POOL_TYPE_BLK**
 located in the path */path/to/blk.pool*.
-Before check it will
+Before the check it will
 not create a backup of the *pool* (*backup_path == NULL*).
-If the check will find any issues it will try to
+If the check finds any issues it will try to
 perform repair steps (**PMEMPOOL_CHECK_REPAIR**), but it
 will not make any changes to the *pool*
 (**PMEMPOOL_CHECK_DRY_RUN**) and it will not perform any